lbrenman/Fusion-Keycloak-DCR-for-Engage/README.md

 * When you activate your API it will be discovered in Engage and you can create product based on it

 * When Engage users discover the product and associated API, they can subscribe and register an application.
-Then when the user requests a credential, the client provisioning integration will trigger and the credentials sent to Engage for the user to use the OAuth 2.0 Fusion API
+Then when the user requests a credential, the credential provisioning integration will trigger and the credentials sent to Engage for the user to use the OAuth 2.0 Fusion API

   ![Imgur](https://i.imgur.com/VZ17n5G.png)
   ![Imgur](https://i.imgur.com/icUelld.png)